 You will rarely find the best price for a case on the case manufacturer’s website, the device manufacturer’s website, or a carrier website.
-The RRPs are frequently heavily discounted.
+The Recommended Retail Prices (RRP) are frequently discounted.
 When you identify the case you want, do a comparison search and shop around.

-Amazon and eBay are often the cheapest places to buy, but it pays to cast your net wide.
+Amazon and eBay are often the cheapest places to make a purchase, but it pays to cast a wide net.
 You also have to watch out for knock-offs, particularly on eBay.

-It’s worth mentioning that some case manufacturers will offer a lifetime warranty and they’ll handle exchanges smoothly, but only if you buy direct from the manufacturer, so that’s a possible incentive to pay the full price.
+It’s worth mentioning that some case manufacturers will offer a lifetime warranty, but only if you buy directly from the manufacturer, so that’s a possible incentive to pay the full retail price.

 Read reviews of the cases you are interested in.
 Even if you can’t find a review for your specific phone model, other reviews for the same manufacturer will give you a general sense of the quality.
-You can also find people discussing cases and posting photos of them in forums.
+You can also find people discussing cases and posting photos of them in various forums around the web.

-Particularly important is confirming that the case has precise cut-outs.
+It’s also important to confirm that the case has precise cut-outs.
 Sometimes cases are rushed out the door and they miss a port, button covers are stiff, or there are problems with camera flash reflections.
 If something like wireless charging is important to you, or you want to be able to dock your smartphone with the case on, then check with the manufacturer before you buy.

-Think about additional features you might want.
-For tablet cases, a landscape stand function could be vital.
-Some cases offer multiple positions or even 360 degree hinges.
-For smartphones, you’ll generally find kickstands that pop out the back, but make sure they’re secure, because it can be annoying if they pop out uninvited.
+Think about additional features you might want in a case.
+For tablet cases, a landscape stand could be vital.
+Some cases also offer multiple positions, as well as 360-degree hinges.
+For phones, you’ll generally find kickstands that pop out the back, but make sure they’re secure, because it can be annoying if they pop out uninvited.
 Write down what you feel is essential and keep it as a checklist while you shop.

-At the top end in the safety stakes, you’ll find some seriously rugged cases, but they are going to be bulky and heavy.
-The inclusion of air pockets and reinforced corners dramatically reduces the risk of damage to your device, but it inevitably adds more bulk.
-They should also be easy to grip, even with wet hands, but you might find that makes it harder to slide them in and out of pockets.
-You may need to buy a belt clip or holster to accommodate the larger case.
+Rugged cases are another option to look into, but keep in mind that they are going to be bulky and heavy.
+The inclusion of air pockets and reinforced corners dramatically reduces the risk of damage to your device, but it inevitably adds bulk.
+They should also be easy to grip, even with wet hands, but you might find that makes it harder to slide them in and out of your pocket.
+That said, you may need to buy a belt clip or holster to accommodate the larger build.

 Rugged cases should cover every angle, including the buttons and the touchscreen, which can make buttons harder to press and reduce touchscreen sensitivity.
 Ultimately, rugged cases can make it a little harder to actually use your phone.